 Measure the length and width of the netting required.
 The netting will be affixed to the existing fencing and to the top of the angled section of pipe.

 Before you start affixing the pipe supports, paint any non-galvanised steel with metal primer and paint.

 The netting can be secured to the top of the fence with staples and a run of wire.
+See Figure 5.
+Staples attach the run of wire to the fence and metal rings are used to attach the wire to the netting.
+Make sure the netting is secured to the fence at regular enough intervals so your cat will not be able to escape by squeezing between the fence and the netting.

+The netting can also be attached to the top of the fence using galvanised speed bracing.
 See Figure 6.
-Staples attach the run of wire to the fence, and metal rings are used to attach the wire to the netting.
-Ensure the netting is secured to the fence at regular enough intervals so your cat will not be able to escape by squeezing between the fence and the netting.

-Alternatively, netting can be attached to the top of the fence using galvanised speed bracing.
-See Figure 7.
 This involves placing netting against the top of the fence and then securing it by applying speed bracing over the top.